Simon Sohm: Parma

 On 4 October 2020, he signed a five-year contract with Italian club Parma.
 Sohm's introduction to the team was difficult, with COVID-19 restrictions, his relative youth, and the language barrier impacting his ability to settle with his new club.
 He enjoyed a brief run in the first team early in the 2020–21 season, but fell out of favor as the team's relegation struggle developed.
 Following Parma's relegation to Serie B, Sohm settled into the first team, making 15 starts and 28 total league appearances during the following year.
 In January 2024, Sohm signed a new three-year deal with the club, extending his contract through June 2027.

 Fiorentina

 On 4 August 2025, Sohm moved to Fiorentina.

+Loan to Bologna

+On 22 January 2026, Sohm joined Bologna on loan with an option to buy.

+Loan to Venezia

+On 2 August 2026, Sohm joined newly promoted Serie A side Venezia on a season-long loan with an option to buy for €10 million.

 International career

 Born to a Swiss father and a Nigerian mother, Sohm elected to represent his birth country of Switzerland in international competition.
 Sohm was included in the Switzerland squad for the 2018 UEFA European Under-17 Championship.
 He played all three games of the group stage, against England, Italy, and Israel.

 He made his national team debut on 7 October 2020 in a friendly against Croatia.